aspose-words-cloud/aspose-words-cloud-docs/words/developer-guide/working-with-drawing-objects/get-a-particular-drawing-object/_index.md

 - *sections/{sectionIndex}/paragraphs/{paragraphIndex}* - references specific paragraph within section.

 *{index}* is the index of the specific drawing object.
 The [OpenAPI Specification](https://apireference.aspose.cloud/words/#/DrawingObjects/GetDocumentDrawingObjectByIndex) lets you call this REST API directly from a browser.

 ## cURL Example

-cUrl is a popular command-line utility for transferring data and a perfect tool for testing REST APIs.
-The following are a few examples of using cURL.
+You can use cUrl, which is a popular command-line utility for transferring data and a perfect tool for testing REST APIs.

+The following are a few examples of using cURL:

 *Input Document:** [test_multi_pages.docx](attachments/885442/1180124.docx)